PRP Injection

 Note that PRP’s results are temporary.
 You need to have maintenance sessions once or twice a year.
 This treatment is generally considered safe, and you can get it for a lifetime.

-While PRP is considered quite effective, it’s not comparable to a surgical hair transplant.
+While the PRP treatment for hair loss is considered quite effective, it’s not comparable to a surgical hair transplant.
 Where surgery can restore hair in a completely bald area, you’re less likely to be able to achieve the same with PRP injections.
 Additionally, unlike PRP, a hair transplant gives permanent results.

 To extract PRP, around 6-12 mLs of blood is drawn, although it can vary between patients.
 It is then spun in a centrifuge at 3,500 RPM (rotations per minute) for 5 minutes.